-Irish Model Tiffany Stanley Sizzles In A Semi-Sheer Black Bra And Unzipped Jeans: ‘Hope I Make You Smile’
+Irish Model Tiffany Stanley Sizzles In A Semi-Sheer Black Bra And Unzipped Jeans: 'Hope I Make You Smile'

 Irish model Tiffany Stanley wowed her 885,000 Instagram followers after pairing sultry lingerie with unzipped jeans.

-On top, Tiffany wore a black lace bra with an extremely low scooped neckline that showed off the model’s collarbone and décolletage.
-The garment was a chic black color that highlighted her sun-kissed skin and an underwire style offered support for the the influencer’s bust.
-Semi-sheer material gave a peek of some of her skin beneath, while scalloped lace accented the upper hem.
-Last but not least, the fabric that covered the cups of the bra featured a pretty art deco-inspired print.
+On top, Tiffany wore a black lace bra with an extremely low scooped neckline that showed off the model's collarbone and décolletage.
+The garment was a chic black color that highlighted her sun-kissed skin and was designed in an underwire style that offered support for the influencer's bust.
+Semi-sheer material gave a peek at some of her skin beneath, while scalloped lace accented the upper hem.
+Last but not least, the fabric that covered the cups of the bra featured a pretty, art deco-inspired print.

 Showing off her toned midriff, Tiffany coupled the bra with a pair of medium-wash jeans that brought out the blue tones of her eyes.
 The pants featured trendy tears and a peek-a-boo accent above the knee and were unbuttoned to add a casual yet sexy vibe to the photo.

-Tiffany posed by sitting on the floor and leaning to the side.
-She placed a majority of her bodyweight onto her right arm while running her left hand through her hair.
+She posed by sitting on the floor and leaning to the side.
+She placed a majority of her body weight onto her right arm while running her left hand through her hair.

-The setting for the photo was geotagged as Los Angeles in California and appeared to be a bright and airy room.
+The setting for the photo was geotagged as Los Angeles, California, and appeared to be a bright and airy room.
 Tiffany sat on a gray rug, while a yellow mug rested in the foreground.

 In the caption for the shot, the social media star offered some inspirational words and expressed her hope that the upbeat message made some of her followers "smile."